xoshly/random-quote-generator/README.md

 # Random Quote Generator

-### A JavaScript project that generates random quotes for uplifting moods and inspire the user.
+### JavaScript project that generates random quotes to uplift and inspires the user.
 ### By: Ashley Randall